ch604/cpanel-wildcard-autossl/README.md

 # cpanel-wildcard-autossl
-A certbot extension which automatically renews and installs wildcard certificates with DNS-01 verification from Cloudflare on cPanel servers.
+A script which automatically renews and installs wildcard certificates with DNS-01 verification from Cloudflare on cPanel servers.
 If you have:
 * cPanel/WHM
 * Wildcard Subdomains
 * CloudFlare